-When the "Enable security exception email throttling" option is enabled in the Configure WAF page these options will define the maximum number of emails you are going to receive.
+When the "Enable blocked requests email throttling" option is enabled in the Configure WAF page these options will define the maximum number of emails you are going to receive.
 You can set the number of emails and the amount of time.
 For example setting 5 emails in 1 hour means that if 5 emails for this Reason have been sent in the last 1 hour Admin Tools will not send out any more emails about it.

 The body text of the email message.
 You can use full HTML and certain variables (see below).

 The variables you can use are enclosed in square brackets and are always in uppercase.
 The available variables are:

 [LOOKUP] Direct link to the ip lookup service